LT-IntroToAI-SY2526/.github/syllabus.md

 Time management is crucial in project-based learning.
 All deadlines are announced with plenty of lead time, and the workload is designed to be completed during class time - so use your class time wisely!

 **Submission Rules:**
-- **10% penalty per day** for any work submitted after the original due date
+- Students who submit by the deadline can resubmit without penalty for up to two weeks
-- Everyone can resubmit projects regardless of original score
+- **Students who initially receive a "missing" grade face a 10% penalty per day** for any submission after the original due date
-- Example: If you resubmit 2 days after the original due date, maximum possible score is 80%
+- Example: If you have a missing assignment and submit 2 days late, maximum possible score is 80%
 - You have up to two weeks from the original due date to submit or resubmit
 - Email me when you're ready for grading
-- Your new score (minus any late penalties) replaces the original
+- Your new score (minus any applicable late penalties) replaces the original
 - After two weeks, no submissions will be accepted

 **Special Circumstances:**